Reading Time: 18 minutes

 FAQs

-How Long Do All Season Tires Typically Last?
+How Long Do All-Season Tires Typically Last?

 The lifespan of an average all-season tire can reach approximately 60,000 miles with proper care and maintenance.
 It is important to note that maintaining your tires significantly affects their longevity.
-Compared to seasonal or terrain-specific tires, all-season models tend to outlast them, boasting a longer thread life.
+Compared to seasonal or terrain-specific tires, all-season models tend to outlast them, boasting a longer tread life.

-Are All All-Season Tires Effective in Snowy Conditions?
+Are All-Season Tires Effective in Snowy Conditions?

 All-season tires are not specifically engineered for handling deep snow or icy roads.
 Driving slower to moderate speeds in challenging winter weather while maintaining cautious steering is advisable.
 These tires offer decent traction on light snow and can handle unexpected winter storms to some extent.
 However, they are not suitable for frigid temperatures and severe icy conditions.